kaitlin1/NerdBird/README.md

 ### Goal + Mission of Nerd Bird:

-  To provide tournaments and events to the San Antonio League of Legends community, via online tournaments and irl events.
+  We're a League of Legends community based in San Antonio, TX.
+We host LAN parties and online League of Legends tournaments.
 We work to create elo-balanced tournament so that players of all rank, skill and age can compete and win.

 ### Staff Consists of: